ARREYETTA14/CI-CD-Pipeline-for-Java-Microservices-with-Jenkins-Docker-Maven-and-Sonarqube/README.md

  		- ```Settings``` → ```Developer settings``` → ```GitHub Apps``` → ```New GitHub App```.
 	- Fill in the following:
 		- **Github App name**: A recognisable name.
-		- **Home page URL**: The full URL to your GitHub repo.Copy from the browser once in the repo.
+		- **Home page URL**: The full URL to your GitHub repo.
+Copy from the browser once in the repo.
     		- **Callback URL**: Same as the Homepage URL.
         	- You can **uncheck** ```Active``` at the webhook section.
            	- Set Permissions: